-One commentary argues well that this is Christ himself (and indeed, the language is very Christ-like with a scepter, power, light, and truth),13 but Harper notes that many had speculated about it, leading to a 1905 First Presidency letter that said it was either Bishop Edward Partridge (whom the Lord had chosen to implement consecration) or "a future bishop of the church who will be with the Saints in Zion."14 Perhaps like many scriptures, this could be fulfilled in both Christ and his called representative.
+Some apostates have seen themselves as the fulfillment of this verse and claimed the title of "mighty and strong."
+However, one commentary argues that this is Christ himself (and indeed, the language is very Christ-like with a scepter, power, light, and truth), though Steven Harper notes that many had speculated about it, leading to a 1905 First Presidency letter that said it was either Bishop Edward Partridge (whom the Lord had chosen to implement consecration) or "a future bishop of the church who will be with the Saints in Zion."
+Perhaps like many scriptures, this could be fulfilled in both Christ and his called representative.